Lightstreamer/Lightstreamer-kafka-connector/README.md

 A _Schema Registry_ is a centralized repository that manages and validates schemas, which define the structure of valid messages.

-Lightstreamer Kafka Connector supports integration with the [_Confluent Schema Registry_](https://docs.confluent.io/platform/current/schema-registry/index.html), through the configuration of parameters with the `schema.registry` prefix.
+Lightstreamer Kafka Connector supports integration with the [_Confluent Schema Registry_](https://docs.confluent.io/platform/current/schema-registry/index.html), through the configuration of parameters with the prefix `schema.registry`.

 ##### `schema.registry.url`